JuanM04/juanm04/README.md

 # Hello! 👋

 My name is Juan Martín Seery.
-I was born in 2004 and I'm from Argentina.
+I'm from Argentina and I _love_ open source.
 Here you'll find some of my open source contributions, like **[PaseTec](https://github.com/JuanM04/pasetec)**, system for my school bus based on cards, or **[The Cloc](https://juanm04.com/docs/the-cloc)**, a simple alarm that doesn't show you the time.